backdrop-contrib/mailchimp/modules/mailchimp_signup/README.txt

-Create pages and blocks for subscribing to MailChimp lists anywhere on your Backdrop site.
+Create pages and blocks for subscribing to MailChimp lists anywhere on your Drupal site.
 This module requires the [Entity module](http://www.drupal.org/project/entity).

 ## Installation